 About Zagora, Draa Valley & Beyond

-Zagora is flanked by the mountain Zagora from which the town got its name.
-Originally it was called 'Tazagourt' Berber for 'twin peaks', referring to the fortress of the Murabitun, or Almoravid, people.
-On the top of the Zagora mountain the remains of an Almoravid fortress can still be seen.
-Each year the moussem (festival) of the Sufi saint moulay Abdelkader Jilali is celebrated at Zagora.
+Zagora is flanked by the mountain from which the town got its name; originally it was called 'Tazagourt' which is Berber for 'twin peaks', referring to the fortress of the Murabitun, or Almoravid, people.
+On the top of the Zagora mountain the remains of an Almoravid fortress can still be seen and each year the moussem (festival) of the Sufi saint moulay Abdelkader Jilali is celebrated at Zagora.

 Agdz is located on the main route from Ouarzazate to Zagora and is a charming spot to break your journey, particularly at the delightful Kasbah Azul.
-Agdz is also the location where the road branching west departs; this route takes you off the main tourist roads and allows you to head south of the Anti Atlas Mountains via Foum Zguid and Tata or west between the High Atlas and Anti Atlas to the Souss Plain and the Atlantic coast beyond.
+Agdz is also the location where the road branching west departs; this route takes you off the main tourist roads and allows you to head south of the Anti Atlas Mountains to Foum Zguid at the western edge of the Erg Ch'Gagga sand sea; further along this route you can drive to Tata or head directly west from Agdz, between the High Atlas and Anti Atlas, to the Souss Plain (Taroudant) and the Atlantic coast beyond.

-An oasis town, crammed full of kasbahs and overlooking a lush palm-filled valley, N'Kob is worthy of consideration for those wishing to stay off the tourist route and is a good overnight stop along the southern desert route between Zagora and Rissani.
+An oasis town, crammed full of kasbahs and overlooking a lush palm-filled valley, N'Kob is ideal if you are wishing to stay off the tourist route, particularly for hiking towards Jbel Saghro, and is a good overnight stop along the southern desert road that links the Draa Valley and Zagora to Rissani and Merzouga to the east.

-Foum Zguid is just about as far from the madding crowd as you can get without taking serious off-road routes.
-If you are longing for adventure, wide open scenery or simply want to discover the Sahara, then the luxury Bab Rimal is the ideal accommodation for you.
-The Iriqui National Park is to the south of Foum Zguid, although it would involve access by 4WD.
+Foum Zguid is just about as far from the tourist roads as you can get without taking serious off-road routes.
+If you are longing for adventure, wide open scenery or simply want to discover the Sahara, then the luxury Bab Rimal, just outside the town at the edge of Erg Ch'Gagga, is the ideal accommodation for you.
+The dried lake bed of Iriqui National Park is to the south of Foum Zguid, although it does require access along roads only suitable with a 4WD.